Turkey's shell-shocked opposition struggles to find a way forward

 In this stark political landscape, Erdogan accused the party of supporting terrorist group PKK and jailed 5,000 of their supporters -- including leaders Selahattin Demirtas and Figen Yuksekdag.

 Demonstrating is not seen as an option for now.
-Instead, they -- along with main opposition Republican People's Party (CHP) -- will file their objections, demanding a recount of at least 37% of the votes.
+Instead, they -- as well as main opposition Republican People's Party (CHP) -- will file their objections, demanding a recount of at least 37% of the votes.

+CHP Deputy Chairman Erdal Aksunger told CNN that his party received complaints from a total of 10,833 polling stations on voting day.
+From misprinted ballots to the forcible removal of election observers, the referendum was carried out under "absolute illegality," he said.

+Aksunger was not confident that their application for a recount -- let alone an annulment -- would yield a result.
+"In a country where there is rule of law, it should -- but here we have absolute illegality," Aksunger again stressed.

-"We are going to make our official rejections of the vote count, but we don't think it's going to make a difference," Baydemir said.
+"We are going to make our official rejections of the vote count, but we don't think it's going to make a difference," Baydemir told CNN.

-Foti Benlisoy, historian and writer of "Gezi Uprisal: The Interesting Beginning of Turkey" told CNN that it's no surprise that the political actors are staying away from demanding action in a climate of fear.
+Foti Benlisoy, historian and author of "Gezi Uprisal: The Interesting Beginning of Turkey" told CNN that it's no surprise that the political actors are staying away from demanding action in a climate of fear.

 Some protests, seen in Istanbul and Izmir on Sunday and Monday "are mostly coming from those people who have been working in their neighborhood's 'No' committees; the young people who have worked for "No' and believed that the result would be 'No,'" he said.